toptensoftware/moe-js/readme.md

 </html>
 ```

+### Support for Async

+Moe.JS's Express middleware compiles view templates as async templates, so you can use `await` in your views!

 ## Converting Handlebar Templates to Moe.JS

 As mentioned above, Moe.JS doesn't claim to be compatible with Mustache/Handlebars but does